-Director Qualifications Matrix

-The Governance and Nominating Committee selects, evaluates and recommends to the full Board qualified candidates for election or appointment to the Board.
+Director Qualifications Matrix - The Governance and Nominating Committee selects, evaluates and recommends to the full Board qualified candidates for election or appointment to the Board.
 The committee has developed the following matrix outlining specific qualifications to ensure that Dell's directors bring to the Board a diversity of experience, background and international perspective.
 The matrix allows the committee to identify areas of expertise and experience that may benefit the Board in the future as well as gaps in those areas that may arise as directors retire.
 The committee uses this information as part of its process for identifying and recommending new directors for the Board.
+The matrix below shows how the Board's nominees for election at the annual meeting provide the various skills, experiences and perspectives that the Board considers important.